An unconditional experimental test of Nonclassicality

 Quantum Information processing utilizes nonclassical resources for processing information encoded into physical systems, which are subjected to quantum mechanical laws.
-These quantum resources have found many applications in quantum information processing ranging from cryptography \cite{BB84,E91} to communication complexity reduction \cite{BCD}.
+These quantum resources have many applications in quantum information processing ranging from cryptography~\cite{BB84,E91} to communication complexity reduction~\cite{BCD}.

 Device independent quantum information processing schemes have shown great promise in the estimation of critical parameters, without making any assumptions about the inner functionality of these devices.
-This approach comes in two main variants: fully-device-independent (FDI) \cite{DI} and semi-device independent (SDI) \cite{SDI}.
-Both of these scenarios require more than one party with the prime difference being that, in the FDI case only classical communication is allowed between the parties over public channels and in the SDI scenario, the communication can be quantum.
-However, in both cases, we assume there are no side-channels and that the parties have complete control over the sent information.
-In FDI case, the communication is classical and having control is trivial, whereas in the SDI case, quantum systems are prepared and measured by uncharacterized devices, which makes such control impossible.
+This approach comes in two main variants: fully-device-independent (FDI)~\cite{DI} and semi-device independent (SDI)~\cite{SDI}.
+Fully-device-independent protocols means that the working principles of the devices does not matter and the protocols works without assuming any internal mechanism of the devices.
+On the other hands, SDI protocol means that the protocols requires some assumptions on the devices in order to be realized.
+In this paper we consider the SDI approach.
+The assumption we make is an upper bound on the classical communication between parts of devices involved in the scenario.

 No control over the communicated system renders tasks as cryptography and randomness generation impossible.
-Therefore, we suppose that we can find at least one parameter, which describes the communication: an upper bound on the capacity of the channel.
-This assumption is the reason why the scenario is termed {\it semi} device-independent.
+Therefore, we suppose that we can find at least one parameter, which describes the communication: an upper bound on the classical capacity of the channel.
+This assumption is the reason why the scenario is termed semi-device-independent.